willsaibott/ProcessPerformanceWatcher/README.md

 To get the network usage information by process, there's no default windows PerformanceCounter provided by windows, but it's possible.
 We need to query IPV4/IPV6 Table statistics, and filter by UDP/TCP protocol statistics and sum all traffic information for each entry (connection by pid/port traffic statistic).

+This project has neither optimized code, nor standarized and well structured code.
+I've done this in 3 hours! =).
+Please, forgive me!